CheLena/InsightDataSci/README.md

 I went into this endeavor seeking to learn more about data science career training programs to find the right one for me.

 I learned a lot about data scraping, and discovered some instances where it may not be appropriate to scrape data.

+There remains a lot more work to be done to discover additional insights into this interesting program.

 Doing this work has significantly improved my Python programming skills, and challenged me to craft a compelling story.